nummacway/gb300/README.md

 The easiest way to use multicore is probably via [GB300 Tool](https://github.com/nummacway/gb300tool/releases/).
 Download the ZIP file (the one with the cube icon) and start the tool.
 Enter your TF reader's drive letter and follow these steps:

-1. Check the first checkbox on the BIOS/Device page that comes up right after entering your drive letter.
+1. Check the first checkbox on the BIOS/Device page that comes up right after entering your drive letter and hitting 'Start'.
 2. Put the TF card in your GB300 and boot.
 It will display some progress indicator during boot for a few seconds.
 3. Turn off the GB300 and put the card in your TF reader again.
 4. Put `bios` and `cores` folders from the [7-Zip file](https://github.com/tzubertowski/gb300_multicore/releases/) on your existing TF card (so the `bios` folder overwrites (merges with) the existing folder).